| Written by Mark Buzinkay

 PERSONNEL NOT FOLLOWING EVACUATION PLAN

 In a situation of life and death, the human follows two main reaction patterns: attack or flight.
 Even with training, some people will fall back to older patterns and leave the trained path.
 This can cause disruptions within the evacuation plan as people will be missing at mustering areas and appear at other muster points that they shouldn’t.
-There has been common scenarios with companies around the globe where personnel may become disoriented and lost in a changed environment (for instance, smoke limits visibility and destroyed gangways block escape routes), putting them at danger.
+There have been common scenarios with companies around the globe where personnel may become disoriented and lost in a changed environment (for instance, smoke limits visibility and destroyed gangways block escape routes), putting them in danger.

 BREAKDOWN IN COMMUNICATION